oliviamcauley/Bar_Surfing/README.md

 ## Simulations
 There are 6 simulations that I created based on getting inital conditions from a distribution function and placing the cluster at the stable point in the barred disk.
 The cluster was placed in 6 different conditions.
 The conditions and results were:
 * A disk galaxy, created using an underlying Milky Way potential, where it sheared.
+This is dubbed the **M simulation**.
 * A disk galaxy with a Plummer potential that increased the number of particles that stayed within the 95th percentile radius of the cluster.
+This is called the **MP simulation**.
-* A growing barred disk galaxy where the cluster sheared a little, but was still held togetther.
+* A growing barred disk galaxy where the cluster sheared a little, but was still held together.
+This is the **MB simulation**.
 * A growing barred disk galaxy with a Plummer potential where the cluster was held tight together with leading and trailing arms.
+This is named the **MBP simulation**.
 * A growing and slowing barred disk galaxy where the orbit of the stars moved outward for a couple million years before leaving the stable region and shearing.
+This is labeled the **MS simulation**.
 * A growing and slowing barred disk galaxy with a Plummer potential where the cluster was held together with leading and trailing arms after leaving the stable region.
+This is the **MSP simulation**.

 ## Conclusions and Future Directions
 This study found that the cluster was able to surf the bar.
 The decelerating bar moved the stellar orbits residing at this stable region radially outward.
-I focused on creating 6 simulations where the cluster interacted with different potentials in order to view how the stellar orbits behaved in these different environments.
+I focused on creating 6 simulations where the cluster interacted with different potentials.
+This allowed me to view the behavior of the stellar orbits in these different environments.

 ## Description of Repository
 This repository consists of the *Cluster_IC* folder which creates the initial conditions for the simulations and the *Slowing-Bar* folder which is the prescription we use to decelerate the growing bar.

 ## Movies
-The animation for a cluster shifted to be at the L4/5 (if a bar pertubation was to be added) integrated over the:
+The animation for a cluster shifted to be at the stable point (if a bar pertubation was to be added) integrated over the:

 **Milky Way potential (M simulation):**